tadpole-labs/zstd-codec-lib/README.md

 ```

 ### Important Considerations
-- The default export is pre-minified & mangled, and notably, also tested against the full suite to make sure no broken invariants occur due to the transformations.
+- The default export is pre-minified and mangled.
+All builds tested against the full suite.
 - Legacy ZSTD format is not supported, and the presence of magic bytes is expected; some libraries have this disabled by default.
 - Consult [the reference](https://github.com/facebook/zstd/blob/448cd340879adc0ffe36ed1e26823ee2dcb3217b/lib/zstd_errors.h#L60) to interpret error codes, should any occur.
 - **Do not** use the wasm module standalone (without js).
-- **Do not** send any sensitive or cryptographic payloads over a continous, potentially long-running stream.
-Timing, uniformity and 'compressibility' of data streams are all factors that can compromise encryption.
+- **Do not** send any (compressed) sensitive data over continous, long-running streams.
 <br><sub>
 [Side-channel attacks](https://blog.cloudflare.com/ai-side-channel-attack-mitigated/) &nbsp;|&nbsp;
 [CRIME](https://en.wikipedia.org/wiki/CRIME) &nbsp;|&nbsp;